-When we announced Maven support for Gradle Enterprise in 2019, we opened with “hell has frozen over”.
+When we announced Maven support for Develocity in 2019, we opened with “hell has frozen over”.
 We’ve come a long way since then.
-Many of our customers are happily using Gradle Enterprise to make their Maven builds faster and more reliable.
-In Gradle Enterprise 2020.5 we’ve added the missing piece to our testing product for Maven: Test Distribution (available for Gradle builds since Gradle Enterprise 2020.2).
+Many of our customers are happily using Develocity to make their Maven builds faster and more reliable.
+In Develocity 2020.5 we’ve added the missing piece to our testing product for Maven: Test Distribution (available for Gradle builds since Develocity 2020.2).

 The timeline in the Build Scan shows that 92% of the total build time (47m 35s) is spent executing tests.
 For most software projects it is typical for test execution time to dominate overall build time, especially when there are slow integration tests involved.
 As a result, it has long been an objective of build engineers and developers to speed up test execution.